Chapter 5. COM Servers

 Every class that you list in the object map,

-whether createable or noncreateable, must provide an UpdateRegistry
+whether createable or noncreateable, must provide an UpdateRegistry static member function.
+The ATL server

 implementation calls this method to ask the class to register and

-unregister itself, depending on the value of bRegister
+unregister itself, depending on the value of bRegister.

 1static HRESULT WINAPI UpdateRegistry(BOOL bRegister) ;